Gear & Maintenance

 Store it on the headstock of your guitar when you're not actively using it.
 That keeps it accessible without putting it in your case pocket where it can scratch finish or get lost.
 Most spring-loaded capos have a wide enough clamp to sit safely on the headstock behind the nut.

 If the spring weakens over time and the capo no longer clamps firmly enough to stop buzzing, replace it.
 Capos are inexpensive and not worth repairing.
-A good spring-loaded model lasts years under normal use.
+A good spring-loaded model lasts years under normal use, typically several thousand open-and-close cycles before the spring noticeably loosens.

 Keep the rubber padding that contacts the strings clean.
 Rosin and skin oil build up over time.
 Wipe it down with a dry cloth occasionally.
 If the rubber cracks or hardens, it can damage string windings.
 Replacement capos cost less than a set of strings, so don't wait on a worn-out one.
 Speaking of strings, keeping fresh strings on your guitar makes everything sound better with or without a capo.
 See how to change guitar strings step by step when you're ready for that.